Ina Garten’s Easy Hash Browns Hack Makes ‘Em Fluffy and Crispy Every Time

-Cooking extraordinaire Ina Garten has many talents, but one of my favorite things about the Barefoot Contessa is her ability to find new food hacks that make life way easier in the kitchen.
-Recently, she shared a trick that includes cooking hash browns on a waffle iron — and I may never go back to what I was doing before.
+Chef extraordinaire Ina Garten has many talents, but one of my favorite things about the Barefoot Contessa is her ability to find new food hacks that make life way easier in the kitchen.
+One of her most brilliant tricks includes cooking hash browns on a waffle iron — and I may never go back to what I was doing before.

 And of course, there are plenty of other great Ina Garten hacks aside from these hash browns that’ll take your cooking to the next level, like adding orange zest to roasted carrots and putting limoncello in fruit salad.
 Yum!